Veteran Stylists and Designers Prep Otis College Students for Annual Fashion Show

 With a theme of “Limitless,” the program will showcase over 100 designs from junior and senior fashion students.

-The Otis College of Art and Design, which celebrates its centennial anniversary during this 2018-2019 academic year, has announced that its 37th annual Scholarship Benefit and Fashion Show will be held on May 4th at the school’s campus in L.A.’s Westchester neighborhood.
+The Otis College of Art and Design, which celebrates its centennial anniversary during this 2018-2019 academic year, has announced that its 37th annual Scholarship Benefit and Fashion Show will be held May 4 at the school’s campus in Los Angeles' Westchester neighborhood.
 With a theme of “Limitless,” the program will showcase over 100 designs from junior and senior fashion students.

 The school’s mentorship program, culminating in the annual show, has expanded during this academic year from costume and ready-to-wear designers to include celebrity stylists such as Bea “B.” Akerlund, who has worked with Lady Gaga, Beyoncé, Rihanna and Madonna.